Millennials Are Seeking Prenups—and It Might Just Be Worth Considering

 After you’ve talked to your partner and you’ve both agreed on the prenup terms, draft an agreement.
 You can do that yourselves, but consider hiring an attorney instead.
 In fact, consider hiring two—one for you and one for your partner.
 Your lawyers will help you create a prenup that not only meets your state’s requirements, but also helps ensure a court will uphold its validity.

 Your earnings, assets, financial and property investments and intellectual property are all worth protecting, and a prenup is a means to that end.
-Connect with a member of the SoFi wealth management team to learn how to protect what you’ve earned before you tie the knot.
+Connect with a member of the SoFi Invest team to learn how to protect what you’ve earned before you tie the knot.
 Then, share this article with other couples planning a financial future together.